-The consolidated cash flow statement illustrates that there was an increase in cash and cash equivalents in the year ended 30 June 2020 of \$14.5 million (2019: \$2 million decrease).
-Operating activities generated \$8.1 million (2019: \$10.5 million) of net cash flows.
+The consolidated cash flow statement illustrates that there was a decrease in cash and cash equivalents in the year ended 30 June 2021 of \$3.8 million (2020: \$14.5 million increase).
+Operating activities generated \$1.8 million (2020: \$8 million) of net cash flows.

-The increase in cash inflow in comparison with the prior year is largely due to change is investment strategy and a move to cash during a period of market uncertainty and the improved working capital management strategies implemented by the Board.
-It is also consistent with the current phase of Excelsior Capital's capital cycle, with revenues resulting from the development of products in previous years now beginning to be realised.
-This primarily includes revenues from the sale of Minto Industrial products.
+The decrease in cash inflow in comparison with the prior year is largely due to increases in inventory and trade and other receivables as a result of an increase in sales and order book for the Electrical Business which largely occurred in the second half of FY21.
+It is also consistent with the current phase of Excelsior Capital's working capital cycle, with the company funding the growth in sales of the Electrical Business with revenues resulting from the development of products in previous years now beginning to be realised.
+This primarily includes revenues from the sale of Minto Industrial products and increased cables sales.

-Cash inflow from investing activities of \$9.3 million (2019: \$7.4 million outflow).
-This reflects the repositioning of the investment portfolio and liquidation of hybrid securities.
+Cash outflows from investing activities of \$2.8 million (2020: \$9.3 million inflows).
+This reflects the purchase of relatively low risk units in a Managed Fund following a repositioning of the investment portfolio and liquidation of hybrid securities in 2020.

-There was also a \$2.80 million cash outflow (2019: \$5.1 million cash outflow) from financing activities, during the current period.
+There was also a \$2.9 million cash outflow (2020: \$2.8 million cash outflow) from financing activities, during the current period relating mostly to lease and dividend payments.